 In terms of their strong natural pollination qualities, bumblebees and honeybees complement each other well.
-The main difference with honeybees is that bumblebees also fly out in poorer weather conditions.
-For example: earlier in the day, at lower temperatures and in light rain and wind.
-Bumblebees also fly better in conditions with poor light (for example, under hail netting) and they fly around your crop in a more criss-cross fashion.
+The main difference with honeybees is that bumblebees fly in substandard weather conditions.
+For example: temperatures lower than 55°F in light rain, cloudy or foggy conditions and wind speeds higher than 15mph.
+Bumblebees also fly better in conditions with poor light (for example, high tunnels/hoop houses, shade cloth and hail netting) and they fly around your crop in a more criss cross fashion.

 Do bumblebees produce honey?

 No. Although bumblebees store nectar like honeybees, they do not have to save enough nectar to survive the winter (since the queens hibernate alone during winter).
 Moreover, bumblebees do not use an organized nest structure like honeybees, so separating the honey pots from the larva/eggs/pollen would be very difficult.